|the Astronomical Society of Southern New England|

 The Astronomical Society of Southern New England is a non-profit association of amateur astronomers who serve Rhode Island and Southeastern Massachusetts with educational outreach programs at schools and local venues as well as public viewing, including Waterfire Providence and operating the observatory at UMass Dartmouth for public nights.

-Our next meeting will be on October 11 and will be our Annual Open House
+October 11 at 6:00 PM will be our Annual Open House

 Our Guest Speaker will be